 Utility workers play a critical role in any community or region.
 However, in a city with infrastructure as complex as New York’s, they are particularly valuable.
 Unfortunately, the important work utility workers do can also put them at risk of injury.
 When a utility worker has been injured on the job, they may be entitled to compensation for their medical bills and related losses.

 Have you or a loved one in the Long Island City area been injured in a utility worker accident?
 If so, you should consider reviewing your case with a Long Island City personal injury lawyer to learn more about your options for compensation.
-At Shulman & Hill, our dedicated Long Island City utility worker injury lawyers can help you pursue workers’ compensation benefits and/or a personal injury lawsuit.
+At Shulman & Hill, our dedicated Long Island City utility worker injuries lawyers can help you pursue workers’ compensation benefits and/or a personal injury lawsuit.

 Types of Utility Worker Injuries in Long Island City

+Utility workers are at risk of electrocution accidents, falls from heights, and similar accidents.
 Long Island City’s utility workers can sustain many different types of injuries in work-related accidents.
 In fact, some utility worker accidents may result in death.
 The following are some of the more common injuries:

 - Broken bones